-Our five largest programs, excluding the Gap Inc. program, based upon interest and fees on loans for the year ended December 31, 2021 were Amazon, JCPenney, Lowe's, PayPal and Sam's Club.
-These programs accounted in aggregate for 50% of our total interest and fees on loans for the year ended December 31, 2021, and 51% of loan receivables at December 31, 2021.
-Our programs with Lowe's and PayPal, which includes our Venmo program, each accounted for more than 10% of our total interest and fees on loans for the year ended December 31, 2021.
+Our five largest programs based upon interest and fees on loans for the year ended December 31, 2022 were Amazon, JCPenney, Lowe's, PayPal and Sam's Club.
+These programs accounted in aggregate for 53% of our total interest and fees on loans for the year ended December 31, 2022, and 52% of loan receivables at December 31, 2022.
+Our programs with Lowe's and PayPal, which includes our Venmo program, each accounted for more than 10% of our total interest and fees on loans for the year ended December 31, 2022.
 See "Our Business-Our Sales Platforms."